econnet/econ/do.rst

 - map the product parts to work, i.e. form inner econs
 - create communication channels (repo, html sites, chat channels, ...)

-The formation effort is recorded to the final product for the outside economy, e.g. by product initiator and/or coordinator, recruiters.
+The formation effort is recorded to the final product e.g. by product initiator and/or coordinator, recruiters.
-Internal economy consists of
-product-related work up to the product transaction to the outside economy.

 To integrate a contributor into the product development is effort.
 Micro-contributors are those that contribute below this effort.
 Micro-contributors are not registered contributors and therefore not considered in the profit distribution.

+A product with only micro-contributors is normally a byproduct of a community who creates the product for their work.
-A product with only micro-contributors can do without profit distribution effort.
+Such a product can do without marketing and profit distribution effort.

+Software created along the product development, but not directly linked to the product is released separately with GPL license.
+The efforts can still be recorded to the product repo, because needed by the product.
+It is a byproduct.
+This procedures produces more free software which means less organizational overhead for future products.

+.. _`dl`:

+:dl:

+The contributors

+- commit to the product
+- plan the product
+- work on the product
+- finish the product
+- own the product
+- profit from the product

+Finishing the product is essential to be able to interact with the market.
+Becoming a contributor

+- is an implicit *promise* to the other contributors
+- to stick to the product until finished

+Contributors don't work for money.
+Contributors work for the product.
+Money follows only if a product is finished.

+A dropout contributor still gets money, if the product is finished, but the risk of not getting finished is higher.

+Reliability reduces effort to reorganize.

+Reorganization effort is done by the bottom econ.
+Being unreliable

+- gives the bottom econ a bigger share of profit
+- reduces the overall profit/work ratio

 .. _`dcontrol`: